jpmbvistro/Food-Aid/README.md

 new error occuring when posting a new userSettings
-I get a 200 response from the server but catch an error Uncaught (in promise) Error: SyntaxError: JSON.parse: unexpected character at line 1 column 1 of the JSON data
+I get a 200 response from the server but catch an error Uncaught (in promise) Error: SyntaxError: JSON.parse: unexpected character at line 1 column 1 of the JSON data Realized missing '.' in routes js file when checking dashboard for userSettings '._id'

+Need to figure out how to save userSEttings into session.
+Currently have to load userSettings when needing information.
+Maybe that's okay for now.

+All base funcitonality done.
+4/13/2021

+ToDo:
+  -Update filters in database queries to exclude user self submissions & aid not meeting userSettings & those which are not available
+  -Texting Ability (Twilio)
+  -Distance Calculation - GeoJSON<->Leaflet?
+    -If Can store GeoJSON then database may be able to help calculate and filter distance -transaction completion

+Updating Filters:
+  - Initially perplexed on how to setup filter options without disrupting mongo syntax, but then realized I can set the arrays as normal arrays!
+  -This is hard
+  -Completed filters